 • Homestays: A great option for experiencing Irish family life and culture.
 Many include meals, which can also help cut food expenses.

 Many Indian students also opt to share apartments near their university.
 This offers a practical balance — keeping living costs down while maintaining independence and gaining a built-in social group.
-Housing plays a central role in shaping life in Ireland for Indian students, especially during the initial adjustment period.
+Housing plays a central role in shaping life for Indian students, especially during the initial adjustment period.

 Social Life and Cultural Integration